 The Digital Basics of Blockchain

-Invented by Satoshi Nakamoto, a pseudonym for an anonymous person or group, blockchain is the building blocks which comprise all cryptocurrency.
+Invented by Satoshi Nakamoto, a pseudonym for an anonymous person or group, blockchain is the building block which comprise all cryptocurrency.
 All cryptocurrencies operate through blockchain, and it’s the defining process of cryptocurrencies from Bitcoin to Dogecoin.

 As the name states, the best way to think of blockchain is blocks of information stored and linked together by a chain.
 The blockchain is housed in a peer-to-peer decentralized network of computers.
 When a Bitcoin is transferred, a record of this is anonymously shared in a blockchain between this network, rewriting the information stored within each block.

 This is completely different from how traditional transactions from your bank or credit card function, as the information of each transaction, is housed completely at an institution and checked and rechecked to affect the balance.

 What is Bitcoin?
 How is it stored and transferred?

 Bitcoin is a cryptocurrency and like all other cryptocurrencies founded on a blockchain architecture.
 It is built on an open-source platform, and in a sense, it is just a data storage system.
 The difference between a Bitcoin and a real coin is just the value that the market attaches to each.

 When you store a Bitcoin, you do so in a “wallet” which holds a private key.
 You use your private key to access addresses that contain bitcoin, and only your wallet contains the private keys necessary to access these Bitcoin.

 When you do business with a Bitcoin or transfer to another wallet, you are accessing the peer-to-peer decentralized network of blockchain processing.
 Bitcoin Miners are computers that do the heavy lifting of processing the blockchain information and transfer Bitcoin and other cryptocurrencies between wallets.